dgamboa/FSND/README.md

 ## Module 2: API Development & Documentation

 This focused on building [application programming interfaces (APIs)](https://en.wikipedia.org/wiki/API) in order to control and manage a web application.
 I implemented the API backend in [Flask](https://palletsprojects.com/p/flask/) and [JSON](https://www.json.org/json-en.html), tested the API endpoints using curl and connected the backend to a pre-built React frontend.
 I also practiced writing proper documentation via README files.
-Key topics included HTTPs, routes and TDD, among others.
+Key topics included HTTP, routes and TDD.

 The final project for this module consisted of building an API to play trivia.
 It consists of a database of trivia question and answers classified into various categories.
 Users have the ability to display questions, show answers, add questions, delete questions, search for questions as well as play a quiz game that randomizes questions and tracks score.
 The project specification can be found [here](https://review.udacity.com/#!/rubrics/2634/view) and my application repository [here](https://github.com/dgamboa/udacity-fullstack-nanodegree/tree/master/projects/02_trivia_api/final).